LQ2-apostrophe/Facebook-URL-fix/README.md

 ```

 ## Version history
+### 1.1.1
+- Updated more unneeded query parameters.
+- Query parameter `type` is now excluded at Page's Notifications tab for access to Mentions and Shares.
+(Only people working on Pages can see.)
+- Query parameter `id` is now excluded at Help Community for access to questions.

 ### 1.1
-- Less code for existing features
+- Less code for existing features.
 - More unneeded query parameters are added.
 Some of them are still necessary in some links; when these links are entered, they are properly excluded by this extension.
 - New feature: Shortening album ID containing `a.<something>` in query parameter `set` in legacy album links